wenjie2wang/splines2/README.md

 ## Getting Started

-- [Package vignette][vignette] provides a quick demonstration for the basic usage of the main functions.
+The [package vignette][vignette] provides a quick demonstration for the basic usage of the main functions.

-- [Package help manual][pdf-manual] is available for more technical details.

 ## License